xtermjs/xtermjs.org/_docs/guides/flowcontrol.md

 # Flow Control for xterm.js

-Very fast producers on application side can overwhelm xterm.js with to much data per time.
+Very fast producers on the application side can overwhelm xterm.js with too much data.
 If that happens, the emulator will get sluggish, might not respond to keystrokes anymore or even worse, some transport buffers might overflow and segfault.
 To get fast producers under control we need **flow control**.

 ## How xterm.js processes incoming data